Real Solutions And Honest Advice For Over 30 Years

 Filing for bankruptcy effectively stops all creditor activity against you, including wage garnishments and creditor harassment.
 Our West Caldwell bankruptcy lawyers can explain the many benefits that bankruptcy can offer in your particular situation.

-Business Bankruptcy Services
+New Jersey Corporate Business Bankruptcy Services

 We are available to companies seeking bankruptcy solutions.
 If you have a business and you need debt relief, it may be possible to reorganize your business under Chapter 11, which would allow you to consolidate debt and recover from insolvency.
 If you no longer wish to continue operating the business, Chapter 7 bankruptcy will allow you to liquidate assets and move forward free of business debt.